Casa de las Campanas is for the Semi-Retired!

 A Retirement Community like Casa Isn’t Only for Retirees

 A common perception of retirement community residents is that they are a low-key group of seniors who stick close to home — but you might question that perception after meeting some of the residents at Casa de las Campanas, a retirement community in San Diego.
-After all, you don’t even have to be a retiree to live in this community!
+You don’t have to be a retired to live in this community!

-If you’re considering moving to a retirement community, a Life Plan Community — like Casa — that offers an active and engaging lifestyle can be an ideal fit for a semi-retiree, or even a working adult who hasn’t yet left the workforce.
+If you’re considering moving to a retirement community, a Life Plan Community — like Casa — that offers an active and engaging lifestyle can be an ideal fit for those who are not ready to retire from the workforce or are a semi-retiree.

 Meet Bruce M., a Retiree-Turned-Substitute Teacher